timkrentz/riaps-integration/riaps-rpiruntime/README.md

   reinstall riaps-pycom.
 Also, all files are linked such that pycom can still load these files from /usr/local/riaps/etc/, so no change in code is required.

-> Note for v1.1.16 users:  The platform move from RIAPS v1.1.15 or RIAPS v1.1.16 are breaking builds,  in step 3 use the ```riaps_update_bbb_v1_1_16.sh``` script to make sure deprecated packages and old configuration files are removed.

 # Helpful Hints